jasonmacduffie/Nephelai/README.md

 *   **Soul color:** Red
 *   **Intelligence:** Mortal-like

 Tentacle Heads are ten-foot-tall Human heads with eight tentacles attached at the neck.
 They levitate in the air, and have the power to read thoughts.
 They are native to Igedeng's Deadwoods, where they compile knowledge of the world by probing the thoughts those visiting the Deadwoods.
+Tentacle Heads primarily fight by grappling and crushing their opponents with their tentacles.

 #### Dragons